icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair is not of: keyTag, algorithm, digest, digestType, events or links."
 }
 ```
-    3. The JSON name/values of keyTag, algorithm, digest, digestType, events or links shall appear only once.
+    3. Test case [-12010](#id-testCase-12010){ #id-testCase-12010 }: The JSON name/values of keyTag, algorithm, digest, digestType, events or links shall appear only once.
 ``` json
 {
   "code": -12010,